Еконтроль

 A quality audit is not a one-time procedure for certification but a regular tool for developing the management system.
 Its outcome depends on discipline across four stages: planning, preparation, execution, and follow-up.

-The SoftExpert material clearly demonstrates the practical logic: when an audit is organized systematically, a company gains not only standard compliance but also managed process improvement, risk reduction, and a stronger market reputation.
+The SoftExpert material clearly demonstrates the practical logic: when a quality audit is organized systematically, a company gains not only standard compliance but also managed process improvement, risk reduction, and a stronger market reputation.

 Tags